-Water samples were collected to analyze TP, total dissolved phosphorus, orthophosphate, and DO at each sampling point along a transect near the surface.
-TP, dissolved phosphorus, and orthophosphate will be analyzed in a laboratory while DO was measured In situ using a DO probe.
-This procedure occurred one week prior to the fall 2019 reservoir drawdown and was repeated within two days during the drawdown at the reservoir's lowest elevation.
+Water samples will be were collected to analyze TP, total dissolved phosphorus, orthophosphate, and DO at each sampling point along a transect near the surface and near the bottom.
+Total, TP, dissolved phosphorus, and orthophosphate will be analyzed in an analytical laboratory while

+DO will be was measured In situ using a DO probe.
+The dataset will incorporate sediment core analysis on phosphorus including TP, dissolved TP and orthophosphate.
+This procedure will occur occur one week prior to the fall 2019 reservoir drawdown and was repeated within 2two days following during the drawdown to at the reservoir's lowest elevation.